How the Conference Operates

 - No one may speak for a second time on a topic until all who wish to have spoken for the first time.

 - Full discussion of a recommendation should take place before each vote.

-- Everyone is entitled to, and should, express his or her opinion.
-However, if your perspective has already been stated by someone else, it is not necessary to go the mike and say it again.
+- Everyone is entitled to express his or her opinion.
+However, if your perspective has already been stated by someone else, it is not necessary to go to the mike and say it again.

 - Our experience is that premature actions such as amending motions early in the discussion or hastily calling the question can divert attention from the subject at hand, confusing and/or delaying Conference business.

 - Voting is by show of hands unless the Conference decides otherwise.